the-whiteboard/the-whiteboard.github.io/_posts/2016-02-19-five-languages-michaelt.markdown

 which pascal was compiled to, and then the p-code machine was an interpreter.

 LLVM is one way to go.
-CLI is another.
+CIL is another.
 I am going to say I believe there is significant value in learning the Java bytecode.
 I'm also going to say right up front, this is probably the absolute wrong answer for someone who is getting into programming.
 The JVM is not an easy place